 - AI Writing Assistant: Generates full post drafts in your brand voice (credit-based)

-- Performance Prediction: AI analyzes your draft and predicts engagement score
+- Performance Prediction: AI scores each draft for predicted engagement

 - Hashtag Generation: AI suggests relevant hashtags (Brand tier and above)